jordan-public/optimistic-ai-attestation/HOWTO.md

 - Once the dispute period is over, Settlement should be automated calling ```setSettleAssertion```.

 2. Disputer
-- Pick up the IPFS CID and the which was generated as an event, also available on the web site.
+- Pick up the Attestation ID and the which was generated as an event, also available on the web site.
 - Run the utility:
 ```
 cd challenge-dispute
-node challenge.js <IPFS CID>
+node challenge.js <Attestation ID>
 ```
 - Dispute the transaction by paying a bond based on th information from the above script and calling ```disputeAssertion(bytes32 assertionId, address disputer)```.

 3. Voter
-- Pick up the IPFS CID and the which was generated as an event, also available on the web site.
+- Pick up the Attestation ID and the which was generated as an event, also available on the web site.
 - Run the utility:
 ```
 cd challenge-dispute
-node challenge.js <IPFS CID>
+node challenge.js <Attestation ID>
 ```
 This script outputs a confidence factor, which would help the voting decisions, and the voting itself can be automated based on the output from the above script.